-At some point in the past few weeks (or five minutes ago after a Google search), you’ve made a resolution to change your life:
+At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 We know how to get in shape: move more and eat less!